php-fig-rectified/fig-rectified-standards/Reasoning.md

 ## Additions
 Many topics have not been addressed in the FIG PSR-2 (which is not a bad thing), but this might leave a void or indeterminacy.
-Those recommendations are mainly based on the CakePHP coding standards (as well as both topics above) and suit as a very reasonable standard.
+Those recommendations are mainly based on the CakePHP1+2 coding standards (as well as both topics above) and suit as a very reasonable standard.

 ## Contributions